Pierre Garçon: Indianapolis Colts

 By the start of the 2009 season, Garçon was made Reggie Wayne's back-up.
 After Anthony Gonzalez was injured in the first game of the season, he took his place in the starting lineup.
 In Week 2 against the Miami Dolphins, he had his first career start and recorded his first touchdown.
+In Week 13 against the Titans, he had six receptions for 136 yards in the victory.
 He continued to be a starter until a hand injury caused him to miss the last two games of the season.
 He displayed himself as a deep threat in Peyton Manning's offense, recording 47 receptions, 765 yards, and four touchdowns in his second season.

+In the 2009–10 NFL playoffs, the top-seeded Colts defeated the Baltimore Ravens 20–3 in the Divisional Round to advance to the AFC Championship Game against the New York Jets, where Garçon would record 11 catches for 151 yards and a touchdown, being Indianapolis' leading receiver in the 30–17 victory and propelling the Colts to Super Bowl XLIV.
+In the Super Bowl against the New Orleans Saints, Garçon finished the game with five receptions for 66 yards and a touchdown, a 19-yard-pass from Peyton Manning in the first quarter which gave the Colts an early 10–0 lead, however Indianapolis ultimately lost 31–17.